 The Joint Exhibit List must be filed 3 weeks (21 days) before the FPTC.
-It must be in the format specified in Local Rule 16-6, and shall include an additional column stating any objections to authenticity and/or admissibility, and the reasons for the objections.
-Please follow the template posted to Judge Scarsi's webpage.
+It must be in the format specified in Local Rule 16-6, and must include an additional column stating any objections to authenticity and/or admissibility, and the reasons for the objections.
+Please follow the template posted on Judge Birotte's webpage.
 Any Amended Joint Exhibit List must be filed by 12:00 p.m. (noon) the Friday before trial.